Dipan112233/Di_pan/README.md

 ## Hi there 👋
 <!-- Create a tabular data for blog posts-->
 ### ✔️ I'm currently learning
-- Quantum Computing
+- Theoritical physics
-- Devops
+- AI for science

 ### 💻 I'm working on
-- My portfolio website.
-- Stopmotion Creator
+- Physics-informed neural networks(PINNs) for equation discovery

-### 🌱 Goals for 2020
+### 🌱 Goals for 2025
-- Complete #100DaysOfCode challenge.
-- Build 30+ projects.
-- Contribute to Open Source.
+- finish a parper
+- get more theoritical understanding in PINNs

 ### 💭 Ask me about
-- Astronomy 🔭
-- Blockchain ⛓
+- compress sensing
-- Design 🎨
+- neural network
 - and anything...
 <!--
 ### 🌴 Fun facts